Links Between Pharmaceuticals and Diabetes/Obesity

-There are a number of studies on antibiotics and type 1 diabetes, discussed on the Diet and the Gut page.
+There are a number of studies on antibiotics and type 1 diabetes, type 2 diabetes, and obesity, discussed on the Diet and the Gut page.

 In animals, maternal exposure to psychostimulants (e.g., amphetamine, cocaine, and methamphetamine) during pregnancy permanently impairs the ability of pancreatic beta cells to produce insulin, leading to glucose intolerance in adult female (but not male) offspring.
 (Korchynska et al. 2019).

 Drugs to Prevent or Reverse Type 1 Diabetes